 Now Northern NV Energy customers can join their green energy choice program.
 This program allows customers to get power from NV Energy’s other sources at an extra fee.

-    For an extra charge per watt, you can have all or half of your energy produced by renewable sources.
+For an extra charge per watt, customers can have all or half of their energy produced by renewable sources.
 These include a combination of geothermal, solar, hydro and biomass.

 For those that can’t get solar for their home, this is a great way to support renewable energy.
 This energy choice, however, is not the best option for those that can get residential solar.

 Nevada Residential Solar Solution

 Solar should be a solution to the problem, not the cause.
 When individuals get a residential solar array they can address both of the above concerns.